 In this room, the taylor-made oak joinery underlines the plain white walls and genuinely expands the space, in the wake of the fair wood floors.
 The skylight around us sheds dancing light on the pink and midnight blue walls.
 As we move forward, we enter a large living room, going on two floors under a row of windows.
 The kitchen is structured around a central wooden recess and a bookcase stair leading to the master suite.
 This architecture achieves to give us an overall feeling of conviviality and intimacy at the same time.
 As we get closer, we can get a glimpse of what is coming up next.
 A real cocoon is suspended under the roof, layered with soft carpeting and indirect light.
 As a natural extension of this space, we find a peaceful parental shower room.
 As for the children’s side, the two bedrooms share a large bathroom with white ceramics, contrasted with soft pink.

-Double V Gallery, artworks
+Artwork: Double V Gallery

-The Socialite Family, furniture
+Furniture: The Socialite Family

-Photos @OlivierAmsellem
+Pictures @OlivierAmsellem

 A singular exercise to start from a blank sheet of paper, without constraint and leaving free rein to creation.